 39% of Canadian post-secondary students experience some degree of food insecurity.
 Swipe It Forward Queen’s is an initiative aimed at helping to address some of the food insecurity issues on campus through the donation of meals from students with meal plans.
 The program, which runs during the academic year, is designed to provide short-term, urgent support to students in need.
 It is accessible by a referral from program partners.

 How does Swipe It Forward Queen’s work?

 Students with a meal plan don’t always use all of their weekly allotment of meals – for example, they may be off-campus for a weekend, or choose to go out with friends.
 Swipe It Forward Queen’s gives them the option of donating 1 meal per day (up to 5 per semester) from the current week’s 19 meals.
 Note: meals must be from the current week’s allotment – past unused or future week’s meals cannot be donated.
-Students just let the cashier at a dining hall or retail outlet know that they want to Swipe it Forward.
+Students just let the cashier at a dining hall know that they want to Swipe it Forward.
 That meal will then be available to a student in need.

 Please note that students who are already on meal plans are not eligible to be referred to the Swipe It Forward Queen’s program.
 If you are a student in need who is currently on a meal plan, please contact Hospitality Services to book an appointment with a member of the team to discuss your specific needs.

 During the academic year, you can contact one of the Swipe It Forward program partners.
 If you are referred to the program, meals will be loaded on to your student card within 1-2 business days.
 You can use the meals in any dining hall on campus.
 Dining Hall meals are not available to-go, and meals loaded are not available to be redeemed from retail locations.
 Swipe it Forward meal plans expire at the end of the academic year.